stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 This block specifies experiments and protocols at the effective layer that can:

 * test the coherence of the Q124 encoding,
-* distinguish between different oversight tension models,
+* distinguish between different oversight tension models inside `A_over`,
-* provide evidence for or against particular parameter choices in `A_over`.
+* provide evidence for or against particular parameter choices.

 These experiments do not fully solve Q124, but they can falsify specific TU encodings related to scalable oversight.

 ### Experiment 1: Layered oversight for a superhuman coding model

-*Goal:*
+Goal:
 Test whether the `DeltaS_oversight` functional and invariants `I_cover`, `I_alert` track real oversight failures when supervising a strong code generation model under limited human review.

-*Setup:*
+Setup:

 * Domain: software engineering tasks, including security critical and safety relevant code.
 * Systems: a family of code models where the strongest member is significantly better than typical human developers on many benchmarks.
-* Evaluation library: a finite set `L_eval` of tasks labeled by risk, difficulty, and presence or absence of seeded vulnerabilities.
+* Evaluation library: a finite set `L_eval` of tasks labeled by risk, difficulty, and presence or absence of seeded vulnerabilities, constructed using the procedure fixed in the encoding element.
 * Oversight schemes: several configurations `m` with different combinations of:

   * human code review depth,